 High-Spirited, Energetic, Playful, Loyal and Devoted

-However, they are very highly prized across Scandinavian Countries due to their handsome looks and courageous personalities.
+They are very highly prized across Scandinavian Countries due to their handsome looks and courageous personalities.
 Additionally, they have a real love of children due to their calm and patient ways.

-Fun Fact: In Finland they are known as 'piki nokka' which means 'pitch black nose'!
+Fun Fact: In Finland they are known as 'piki nokka' which means 'pitch-black nose'!

 |Kennel Club Group||Hound|